pantheon-systems/documentation/source/_docs/power-users.md

 ## Joining the Community

-You can get access to the Slack community [by clicking here](https://slackin.pantheon.io/).
+You can join the Slack community [by clicking here](https://slackin.pantheon.io/){.external}.
+The Slack Community can also be accessed at [pantheon-community.slack.com](https://pantheon-community.slack.com/){.external}.

-If you have a Google account you can join Power Users mailing list via the [group page](https://groups.google.com/a/pantheon.io/forum/#!forum/power-users), which also allows you to browse and interact via the web.
+If you have a Google account you can join Power Users mailing list via the [group page](https://groups.google.com/a/pantheon.io/forum/#!forum/power-users){.external}, which also allows you to browse and interact via the web.

-You can also subscribe with any email address by sending a message to [power-users+subscribe@pantheon.io](mailto:power-users+subscribe@pantheon.io).
+You can also subscribe with any email address by sending a message to [power-users+subscribe@pantheon.io](mailto:power-users+subscribe@pantheon.io){.external}.

 ## Code of Conduct